Save 30% on online shipping anywhere in Canada and the US!

 What is Corrosion?

 Corrosion is the result of a material reacting with an outside substance, such as a gas or liquid.
-The most common occurrence of corrosion is that on mild steel or other iron-based alloys.
+The most common occurrence of corrosion is on mild steel or other iron-based alloys.
 Iron reacts with oxygen and forms Iron oxide, aka rust.

-Rust is the enemy of everything from passenger cars to bridges, and presents as an orange substance on the surface, which if left unattended will turn solid steel components into iron oxide powder.
+Rust is the enemy of everything from passenger cars to bridges, and presents as an orange substance on the surface, which, if left unattended, will turn solid steel components into iron oxide powder.

 How to Prevent Corrosion on Steel?